- Master que (that), the most common Spanish conjunction

 - Apply time conjunctions: cuando, mientras, hasta que

-- Recognize which subordinating conjunctions trigger the subjunctive mood
+- Recognise which subordinating conjunctions trigger the subjunctive mood

 Subordinating Conjunctions: Que, Porque, Aunque, Cuando, Si